openpolis/tilestache/README.txt

 The tiles.cfg is loaded from a URL, so that it can dynamically be generated.

-The uwsgi is launched standalone, on port 8099, not daeomized, so that log can be analyzed (it is supposed to be launched in a dev environment)
+The uwsgi is launched standalone, on port 8099, not daemonized, so that log can be analyzed (it is supposed to be launched in a dev environment)

 You can run this outside a virtualenv, if you want, but you have to install both uwsgi and mapnik.

-To install uwsgi, use pip install uwsgi, as it wiull download the latest version.
+To install uwsgi, use pip install uwsgi, as it will download the latest version.

-To install mapnik, try sudo port install py26-mapnik (or py27-mapnik), as it usually should be a smoother pattern than using pip.
+To install mapnik, try apt-get install python-mapnik2, or sudo port install py26-mapnik (or py27-mapnik), as it usually should be a smoother pattern than using pip.